fs-mschmidty/MPSG_NNFG_R_Pipeline/qmd/species_evaluation.docx.md

-Draws and Ravines, Sandhills Prairie, Ponderosa Pine Woodland and Savanna, Plantation, Wetlands, Ponds, Springs, GDEs, Rivers, Streams, Riparian
+Ponderosa Pine Woodland and Savanna, Plantation, Northwestern Mixedgrass Prairie, Sandhills Prairie

 [CHECKLIST OF CATEGORIES FROM ECOLOGY GROUP PULLED IN FROM SPREADSHEET – THIS WILL GET PULLED IN AUTOMATICALLY FROM MIKE’S NATURESERVE PULL + CROSSWALK, BUT WILL STILL REQUIRE MANUAL REVIEW FOR ACCURACY (ESPECIALLY FOR THE PLANTATION CATEGORY)]